DEV Community

 Effects of artificial selection can be seen in animals as well.

-Dog Breeds: All domesticated dogs originated from a common wolf ancestor.
+• Dog Breeds: All domesticated dogs originated from a common wolf ancestor.
 Humans bred them for specific tasks and appearances, ranging from tiny toy poodles to massive work dogs.

-Dairy Cattle: Farmers systematically breed cows that produce higher milk yields with bulls from similar high-producing lineages, drastically increasing global dairy production.
+• Dairy Cattle: Farmers systematically breed cows that produce higher milk yields with bulls from similar high-producing lineages, drastically increasing global dairy production.

-How about the environments that we create like cities and lifestyle choices?
-The technology and environments that we have created will have direct influence.
-Too much reliance on technology might shrink human brain cognitive capabilities for example.
-Using medicine as a substitute to not fix the cause of ailment is another.
-This has to do with capitalism as well because you cannot make money by fixing the cause for the problem but you can make it by providing a solution to it.
+This has to do with capitalism as well because you cannot make money by removing the cause for the problem but you can make money by providing a solution to it.
 This doesn't mean that humans should get rid of all the root causes which is anger, greed and ignorance and become saints because that is not possible for most people.
 But we must collectively as a species establish standards and have a sustainable lifestyle.
+Solutions and inventions are great, but we must stop making solutions to problems that we have created!
+Because these solutions are often used as a justification to not stop the cause for the problem, thereby creating more and more complications.

 As with any society, individuals alone cannot influence this.
 Take for example circular economy that clearly requires government intervention to succeed.
 The government must step in to oversee evolution informed design as well.
 Circular economy itself is a hard problem to solve, and evolution informed design is even harder.
-But it's necessary we think about it.
+But it's crucial we think about it.

 Thanks for reading.